AdiKoshti/Data-Analysis-Projects/README.md

-# Data Visualization Portfolio
+# Data Analysis Projects
-This repository showcases my data visualization projects, demonstrating my skills in data analysis, visualization, and storytelling.
+This repository showcases my data analysis projects, demonstrating my skills in data analysis, visualization, and storytelling.
 The projects cover a range of topics, including:
 * Exploratory Data Analysis (data cleaning, preprocessing, and visualization)
 * Data Storytelling (communicating insights and findings through interactive dashboards)
 * Data Science (machine learning, statistical modeling, and data mining)

 #### Each project includes:
 * A brief description of the problem and approach
-* Code in Python, using popular libraries like Matplotlib, Seaborn, Plotly, and Bokeh
+* Code in Python, using popular libraries like Matplotlib, Seaborn, Plotly
 * Results, including interactive visualizations and insights

 #### My goal is to share my work, provide context, and demonstrate my ability to: